Kankoda/LicenseKit/README.md

 ## About LicenseKit

-LicenseKit helps you protect your Swift-based apps and libraries with commercial licenses.
+LicenseKit helps you protect your software with commercial licenses.
+It supports all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS) and can validate licenses on-device and over remote web requests.

-LicenseKit lets you set up licenses in `code`, in `files`, fetch them from `external apis` etc. LicenseKit licenses can specify an `expiration date`, supported `platforms` (iOS, macOS, tvOS, watchOS), `bundle IDs`, `tier`, customizable `features` etc. which means that you can fully tailor your license offering.
+You can define licenses with code code that is compiled into the product binary, read licenses from files that are bundled within the binary, validate licenses over remote web requests, etc.

+Licenses can specify and validate expiration date, platform (iOS, iPadOS, macOS, watchOS, etc.), bundle ID, tier, specific features, and much more.

+LicenseKit supports iOS 13, macOS 12, tvOS 13 and watchOS 6.

+## Pricing

 LicenseKit requires a commercial license to be used.
+It's free to start using and affordable to scale.

-You can purchase a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a limited number of licenses and features.
+You can purchase a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a limited number of code- and file-based licenses and features.

-LicenseKit supports `iOS 13`, `macOS 12`, `tvOS 13` and `watchOS 6`.